 To view Booking.com’s supplier’s terms and conditions click here.

-By car: around 2 hours from Brighton, 2 hours 30 minutes from Bristol and Birmingham, and 4 hours from Manchester.
-Paid parking available nearby.
+By car: around 45 minutes from Bristol, 2 hours 30 minutes from London and 3 hours 30 minutes from Manchester.

 CHARACTER & STYLE